Course

 • Heart rate greater than 120 beats a minute

-• Positive Focused Assessment with Sonography in Trauma (FAST) finding free fluid in the abdomen
+• Positive Focused Assessment with Sonography in Trauma (FAST) (indicating internal bleeding)

-The Shock Index (SI) is the ratio of heart rate to systolic blood pressure and was created to easily recognize shock in patients with seemingly “normal” vital signs (6).
-A patient is with an SI ≥ 0.9 is considered in shock (6).
+The Shock Index (SI) is the ratio of heart rate divided by the systolic blood pressure and was created to easily recognize shock in patients with seemingly “normal” vital signs (15).
+A patient with an SI ≥ 1.0 is at an increased risk of mortality, may need to be admitted to an intensive care unit (ICU), and may require an initiation of an MTP.
+The normal SI range is typically 0.5–0.7, but some research suggests up to 0.9 is acceptable (9)

 Quiz Questions